Chiltern District

-Chiltern District was one of four local government districts of Buckinghamshire in south central England from 1974 to 2020.
+Chiltern District was a local government district of Buckinghamshire in south-central England from 1974 to 2020.
 It was named after the Chiltern Hills on which the region sits.

-The main towns in the district were Amersham and Chesham which are both served by London Underground's Metropolitan line.
+The two towns in the district were Amersham, where the council was based, and Chesham.
+The district also included the villages of Chalfont St Peter, Chalfont St Giles, Little Chalfont, Great Missenden and Prestwood.

 History

-It was formed on 1 April 1974 by the merger of the Chesham Urban District and surrounding Amersham Rural District.
+The district was formed on 1 April 1974 by the merger of Chesham Urban District and surrounding Amersham Rural District, under the Local Government Act 1972.
 In 1988 it was the first Council to take up stock transfer.
 4,650 homes were transferred.

 The district was abolished on 31 March 2020 and its area is now part of the unitary Buckinghamshire Council.

 Parishes

 The parishes that made up Chiltern District were: